 Co-Author(s): Kerry Dolan

-This report documents performance testing of the IBM FlashSystem 9150 with end-to-end NVMe, including a comparison of 16GB vs. 32GB Fibre Channel (FC) Host Bus Adapters (HBAs) in the server and storage array along with the b-type storage network switch.
+This report documents performance testing of the IBM FlashSystem family of storage platforms with end-to-end NVMe, including a comparison of 16GB versus 32GB Fibre Channel (FC) Host Bus Adapters (HBAs) in the server and storage array along with the b-type storage network switch.

 Data drives business processes, making speed of access a business priority.
 Organizations are executing transactions and analyzing trends in real time to make better business decisions.
 Artificial intelligence (AI)- and machine learning (ML)-led innovations are also delivering business insights.
 These capabilities depend on fast access to data.